hihanif/snips/Stacks.md

 ## 40. Evaluate Reverse Polish Notation
 * avoid code duplication. little too much for board writing. but a good value addition to mention
+* __while evaluating the operator, the operands should be sent in reverse order.
+Experience makes you perfect__

 ```
 interface Operator {